DeepMind

 2.2.3 Pairs of thresholds are grounded in risk modeling to show that risks remain below the tolerance (20%) 25%

-There is a clear process for pairing KRI and KCIs via the ‘safety case’ model, for both misuse and deceptive alignment domains of risk.
-However, this should be conducted before the model is developed, to justify why the KCI is high enough to mitigate the risk level if a KRI is crossed.
+There is a clear process for pairing KRI and KCIs via the ‘safety case’ model, for both misuse and ML R&D risks.
+However, this should be conducted before the model is developed, to justify why the KCI is high enough to mitigate the risk level if a KRI is crossed, before the KRI is crossed.

 Quotes:

 b.
-Assessing the robustness of these mitigations against the risk posed through assurance evaluations and threat modeling research.
-The assessment takes the form of a safety case, taking into account factors such as the likelihood and consequences of misuse.
+Assessing the robustness of these mitigations against the risk posed in both internal and external deployment through testing (e.g. automated evaluations, red teaming) and threat modeling research.
+The assessment takes the form of a safety case, taking into account factors such as:

 2.2.4 Policy to put development on hold if the required KCI threshold cannot be achieved, until sufficient controls are implemented to meet the threshold (20%) 10%